Food allergies tend to affect these areas. Graphic by MarVistaVet

 Allergies are additive.
 This means that when a patient has multiple allergies, each allergy alone may not be enough to cause itching but the allergies all active together probably will.
 Consequently, taking away one of the active allergies may be enough to allergy reduction to resolve the itching.
 Flea bite allergy is extremely common.
 We now have so many effective products available that there is no reason for an animal to contend with a flea bite allergy.
 This simple bit of therapy (flea control) may be enough to bring the pet below her itch threshold without having to contend with any of the therapies listed above.

-Itchy skin has been the scourge of dogs and cats for decades, if not centuries.
+Itchy skin has been the scourge of dogs, cats and their owners for decades, if not centuries.
 We are now armed with a great understanding of immunology and have many tools to address allergy symptoms.
-Your veterinarian can guide you further with regard to a proper regimen or you may wish to consider seeing a veterinary dermatologist for more specialized guidance.
-If your veterinarian decides treatment is not working as well as hoped for, discuss whether or not a referral to a veterinary dermatologist is in your pet’s best interest.
+Your veterinarian can guide you further with regard to a proper regimen.
+If your veterinarian decides treatment is not working as well as hoped, discuss whether or not a referral to a veterinary dermatologist is in your pet’s best interest.

 VIN News Service commentaries are opinion pieces presenting insights, personal experiences and/or perspectives on topical issues by members of the veterinary community.
 To submit a commentary for consideration, email firstname.lastname@example.org.